Driving tips—make safety your top priority

 - 911 is a free call from your phone.
 Use it for reporting reckless drivers, emergencies, or other potentially hazardous situations.
 Know your phone number so emergency personnel can call you back.

 - Have a teenage driver in your family?
-Educate them about the dangers of distracted driving and let them know: If they’re on the road, they need to stay off the phone.
-Learn more
+Educate them about the dangers of distracted driving and let them know if they’re on the road, they need to stay off the phone.

 Note: Calls made in the coverage area, including 911 calls, may not always be completed due to factors such as: network changes, traffic volume, service outages, technical limitations, signal strength, your equipment, terrain, structures, weather, and other conditions that may interfere with actual service.

 AMBER Alerts—now part of the Wireless Emergency Alerts (WEA) Program

 When a child is abducted, studies show the first few hours are the most crucial to finding the missing child alive.
 In an effort to help recover missing children in those first critical hours, T-Mobile customers have the ability to receive AMBER Alerts on their WEA-capable T-Mobile device.
 There is no T-Mobile charge for receiving AMBER Alerts.

 For more information about T-Mobile’s participation in the WEA Program, click here.

 In times of emergency or crisis, Wireless Priority Service (WPS) prioritizes urgent wireless calls for national security and emergency preparedness personnel.
 Priority access is available through the T-Mobile network for federal, state, local, and tribal governments, as well as public service organizations like utilities and hospitals.

 Wireless Priority Service is based on the following hierarchy:

 - Public health, safety, and law enforcement command